noob339/proj1-3/README.md

 ## Family Tree Creation and Maintenance Epic

-1. **As a user,** I want to be able to log in to see and edit my family tree. endpoint: /family_tree
+1. **As a user,** I want to be able to log in to see and edit my family tree. endpoint: /login and /family_tree
 2. **As a user,** I want to be able to update my information. not implemented fully, but you can update the associated person's info on endpoint /person
 3. **As a user,** I want to be able to add new people I have relationships with:
    - a.
 When I add a new person, I want to be able to click on the person they have a direct relationship with and specify the relationship they have to this existing person. endpoint: /person